EU diplomats plot against Trump on Jerusalem

 The 2017 edition contained several new recommendations designed to hamper Trump's plan.

-It urged EU capitals: to push their line on Jerusalem in all "bilateral and multilateral contacts" in 2018; to "unequivocally oppose" Israeli laws to alter the city's status; and to consider "development of further actions on distinguishing between the territory of the state of Israel and the territories occupied".
+It urged EU capitals: to push their line on Jerusalem in all "bilateral and multilateral contacts" in 2018; to "unequivocally oppose" Israeli laws to alter the city's status; and to consider "development of further actions on distinguishing between the territory of the state of Israel and the occupied territories".

 Previous EU actions included blocking grants for Israeli settler firms and publishing label guidelines for settler products in European retailers.